hao-w/apgs/README.md

 python apg_training.py
 ```

-If you have any questions about the code or the paper, please feel free to email me by wu.hao10@northeastern.edu.
+If you have any questions about the code or the paper, please feel free to contact me by wu.hao10@northeastern.edu.